Metaxal/rascas/README.md

 # rascas
 Computer Algebra System for Racket.

-Currently a little unstable, in particularf file names may change and files may be merged.
+There is currently no documentation because currently rascas is a little unstable, in particular file names may change and files may be merged.
 Relying on just `(require rascas)` is safer.

 This is a port of [dharmatech/mpl](https://github.com/dharmatech/mpl) from r6rs to Racket.